kzndotsh/bloom/README.md

 #### Add Functionality

-* [ ] Make it so that the card in `MovieList` is a link, this should direct the user to the `/movies/{id of movie here}` URL, where `:id` is the id of the individual movie.
-* [ ] When a user clicks on a movie card they should be taken to `/movies/{id of movie here}` to see the details for the selected movie.
+* [ ] When a user clicks on the movie card inside `MovieList` they should be taken to `/movies/{id of clicked movie here}` to see the details of the selected movie.
-* [ ] You will need to modify line 13 of `Movie.js` in order to accept the correct id for the movie selected.
+* [ ] You will need to modify line 8 of `Movie.js` to get the id of the selected movie from the URL.
 * [ ] Add functionality so the `Home` button on the `SavedList` component navigates back to home.
-* [ ] You should now be able to navigate back and forth between the individual movies and the home screen.
+* [ ] You should now be able to navigate back and forth between the list of movies and the detailed view of a single movie.

 ### Task 2b: Exit Ticket

 Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/2Ns5Lre6aMBcCtPEq/wdQFNfsdiY5b3T).

 The completion of these questions is mandatory for MVP.
 However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
 This is Lambda School testing itself!
 Please answer honestly and to the best of your ability without using external references.